 The reason you are struggling with forgiving your boyfriend is not just because you don’t trust him.
 It’s because you’re not sure you made the right decision to stay.
 Which means you don’t trust YOURSELF.

-And you are trying to see if you’ve made the right decision by checking his phone and discussing it with him all the time.
+You are trying to see if you’ve made the right decision by checking his phone and discussing it with him all the time.
 You currently believe your question is, “how can I move on and trust him?”
 But it’s actually, “did I make the right decision to stay.”

 The uncertainty is with you, which tells me one of two things: